fortran-lang/stdlib/doc/specs/stdlib_math.md

 ### Description

-Create a vector of the `integer/real` type with given fixed spaced values within a given interval.
+Create a one-dimensional `array` of the `integer/real` type with fixed-spaced values of given spacing, within a given interval.

 #### Note